 CBS was back on top in prime time, led by the return of its "Big Brother" summer series, averaging 5.5 million viewers.
 NBC had 4.5 million, and won among the youthful demographic that it targets.
 ABC had 3.9 million, Fox had 2.8 million, Univision had 2.3 million, Telemundo had 1.3 million, ION Television had 1 million and the CW had 800,000.

 The Disney Channel was the week's most popular cable network, averaging 2.36 million viewers in prime time.
 TNT had 1.74 million, USA had 1.7 million, HGTV had 1.62 million and Fox News Channel had 1.54 million.

 For the week of June 22-28, the top 10 shows, their networks and viewerships: "America's Got Talent" (Tuesday), NBC, 11.08 million; "NCIS," CBS, 8.78 million; "Celebrity Family Feud," ABC, 8.28 million; "NCIS: Los Angeles," NBC, 7.39 million; "60 Minutes," CBS, 7.25 million; "Big Brother" (Wednesday) CBS, 6.92 million; "Dateline NBC," NBC, 6.87 million; "The Bachelorette," ABC, 6.64 million; "Big Brother" (Thursday), CBS, 6.42 million; "BET Awards," BET, 6.27 million.

-ABC and ESPN are owned by The Walt Disney Co.
+ABC is owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
 CW is a joint venture of Warner Bros.
 Entertainment and CBS Corp.
 Fox is owned by 21st Century Fox.
 NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.